 Want to monitor wait stats and check baselines without lifting a finger?

-Try new SQL Monitor 4, which now includes real-time data on wait stats for every single one of your servers, so it’s easy to spot what’s slowing things down.
+Try SQL Monitor, which now includes real-time data on wait stats for every single one of your servers, so it’s easy to spot what’s slowing things down.

 - Create up to 95% compressed backups and schedule regular restores, including full verification.